 Two, it’s not your job to ensure that everybody is happy and well fed.
 You might choose to do so, but in no way is it an obligation.
 It’s the job of the state to ensure the well-being of citizens.
 Your responsibility is to follow the rules of the system which allow the state to function efficiently.
 Pay your taxes.
 Don’t pay bribes.
 Follow the traffic rules.
 And so on and so forth.
-You get the general idea.
+You get a general idea.
 All you need to do to fulfill your ‘moral’ responsibility is to abide by these rules.
 Don’t cheat on them.
 If you cheat the system then you make it harder for the state to do its job.
 Your act of cheating directly affects someone else’s life.
 For instance, you not paying your taxes leads to some poor being short-changed on his state-support.
 If you follow the rules, you don’t owe anything to anyone.

 And lastly, spending money in a market, even on frivolous things, is, economically speaking, good for the poor.
 For all we know, the market is still the most efficient way to redistribute wealth.
 Much more efficient than the state.
 An efficient market would redirect your discretionary spending on ‘non-essential’ goods towards the poor.
 Moreover, a well-functioning and growing market create opportunities for the poor (and rich as well).
 In the long run, these opportunities created by the market would do much more good for a poor than you giving money directly to a beggar.
 Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime.
 Clichéd.
 But true.

 I agree that there are cases where this is simply not true.
 Undoubtedly, there are many people who are very far removed from the dynamics of the market that no amount of GDP growth will help them.
 But barring such cases, the market opportunities, in general, are the best bet for the poor to get out the poverty trap.
 The distribution of money through the market is perhaps the most sustainable way to counter global poverty.